Kulicke and Soffa Industries (NASDAQ:KLIC) Issues FY 2021 Earnings Guidance

 An institutional investor recently raised its position in Kulicke and Soffa Industries stock.
-Morgan Stanley raised its stake in Kulicke and Soffa Industries, Inc. (NASDAQ:KLIC) by 8.5% in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 397,499 shares of the semiconductor company’s stock after acquiring an additional 31,016 shares during the period.
-Morgan Stanley owned approximately 0.64% of Kulicke and Soffa Industries worth $24,326,000 at the end of the most recent quarter.
-90.57% of the stock is currently owned by institutional investors and hedge funds.
+Morgan Stanley grew its holdings in shares of Kulicke and Soffa Industries, Inc. (NASDAQ:KLIC) by 8.5% during the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 397,499 shares of the semiconductor company’s stock after purchasing an additional 31,016 shares during the period.
+Morgan Stanley owned approximately 0.64% of Kulicke and Soffa Industries worth $24,326,000 at the end of the most recent reporting period.
+90.57% of the stock is owned by hedge funds and other institutional investors.

 Kulicke and Soffa Industries Company Profile